-Real-time collaboration platforms may be the key to future to online learning.
+Real-time collaboration platforms may be the key to the future of online learning.
 Nothing leads to better results than working together.
-Group projects, both in business and in education — Collaboration is key.

 In almost every non-English speaking society, it’s not uncommon to find a contingent of expatriates wanting to either teach English or engage in the lifestyle of a digital nomad.
 To merge such work scenarios would be to teach English via the internet.
 Although this is regarded to be a sort of holy grail within the ESL profession, digital education technology has only recently reached the proper level of viability in the past few years.